Dental Implants in St. Paul, MN

 Once the implant has been placed and allowed to integrate with your bone (a process called osseointegration), it can be restored with a crown, a bridge, or even dentures, depending on how many teeth you are missing.
-Once the tooth has been restored, most people will never be able to tell your implant from your other teeth because we customize your replacement tooth to look natural, and it is always shaped like your other teeth.
+Once the tooth has been restored, most people will never be able to tell your implant from your other teeth.
+Because we customize your replacement tooth, it will look natural and will always be shaped like your other teeth.

 Are dental implants a good fit for me?